nickbabcock/highway-rs/README.md

 ## Caution

-HighwayHash (the algorithm) has not gone undergone extensive cryptanalysis like SipHash (the default hashing algorithm in Rust), but according to the authors, HighwayHash output bits are uniformly distributed and should withstand differential and rotational attacks.
+HighwayHash (the algorithm) has not undergone extensive cryptanalysis like SipHash (the default hashing algorithm in Rust), but according to the authors, HighwayHash output bits are uniformly distributed and should withstand differential and rotational attacks.
 Hence HighwayHash is referred to as a strong hash function, not a cryptographic hash function.
 I encourage anyone interested to [peruse the paper](https://arxiv.org/abs/1612.06257) to understand the risks.

 ## Examples